a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 [] make shoot if player clicks the lever
-[] make the orange btn on the machine transfer the balls to a basket [] Create Various Levels and the their Various payouts settings
+[] make the orange btn on the machine transfer the balls to a basket [] Create Various Levels and the their Various payouts settings [] instantiate baskets after collecting n balls on a visible place [] put balls that escaped/falled from the machine into the basket